rern/RuneUI_enhancement/README.md

 	- Maintain pre-mute level across page refresh and clients
 - Buttons
 	- Show as icon in Time knob while hidden
+- Swipe bar - when top-bottom bars hidden (Tap coverart top to show guide)
+	- Swipe only zone for devices that have difficulty with page swipe
+	- Swipe or tap left/right to switch page
+- Swipe bar / bottom bar
+	- Long press to refresh browser when in fullscreen view

 ![library](https://github.com/rern/_assets/blob/master/RuneUI_enhancement/xtreme/library.gif)